Peruibeloko/time-calculator/README.md

 # Time Calculator ⏳

-Ongoing little project, currently just adds up the entries in the list and displays the result in a simplified and humanized output.
+Ongoing little project to showcase the new TC39 proposal for a more standardized and robust Date & Time object, [Temporal](https://tc39.es/proposal-temporal/docs/).
+Currently just adds up the entries in the list and displays the result in a simplified and humanized output.

 ## Controls 🎮
 - `Ctrl + Left/Right/Up/Down Arrows` - Movement between fields, creates new entries as needed.